carolyn-wong/Flicks/README.md

 The following **additional** features are implemented:

-* [x] Added an image placeholder and title text for a recommended movie based on the currently viewed movie.
+* [x] Added an image placeholder and title text for a recommended movie based on the movie being currently viewed.

 ## Video Walkthrough